Greg Smith (Oregon politician)

 Greg V. Smith (born November 7, 1968) is an American politician serving as a member of the Oregon House of Representatives from the 57th district.
 As of 2025, he is the longest-serving member of the Oregon House.

 Early life

 Smith is descended from Oregon pioneers.
 He grew up near Portland and attended Sam Barlow High School.
 He achieved the rank of Eagle Scout in the Boy Scouts.

 Education and career

 Smith graduated from Eastern Oregon University in 1992 with a bachelor's degree in Liberal Studies.
 He owns a consulting firm, Gregory Smith & Company, LLC.
 As of 2019, he also earned $31,200 a year for his work as a legislator.
+He served as the Executive Director of the Columbia Development Authority (CDA) until resigning in January, 2026, stating that his "ongoing involvement was diverting focus from the Authority's core objectives."
+The distraction was associated with a December, 2025 Oregon Ethics Commission finding that he broke multiple state ethics laws by attempting to conceal a $66,000 per year pay raise from the CDA Board within a federal grant application.

 Political career

 Early political involvement

 After graduating from college, Smith served as a community advisory member for Senator Gordon Smith.
 He was also an intern for then-Oregon House of Representatives Majority Leader Greg Walden.
 In 1996, Smith was an alternate delegate in the 1996 Republican National Convention.